Ari24-cb24/Ari24-cb24/README.md

  - coding discord.py bots for like 2 years now
  - learned p5 just from watching dan and now I'm helping other guys with JS
  - watching a lot of michael reeves
+ - I was developer for the discordRobotsAPI project til this project was deleted